We all need tools, and writers are no exception.

 With the paid version, you see every version of every headline you ever tried out, plus premium features such as Suggestions and the Power and Emotional Word Banks.

-You also get the SEO score out of 100, which I really like.
-It quickly pulls up similar-titled articles that you can click to.
+You also get an SEO score out of 100, which I really like.

 And that gives you a useful sampling of the other material a certain search string will show to a prospect.